ALTAR SERVERS ROTA

 At St Erconwald's we have an amazing group of altar servers.

-Through serving we make lots of friends and time to time we go on trips.
+Through serving you can make lots of friends and time to time go on trips.

 Guild of St Stephen